 HOWEVER- there are some great no-bake dessert options that are perfect for when the heat hits and that require little more than 20 minutes of your time.
-Including this deliciously cool, creamy tiramisu.
-We replaced the tired old lady finger cookies in the recipe with our Original flavor soft-baked biscotti.
+Including this deliciously cool, creamy, no-bake tiramisu recipe.
+We replaced the tired old lady finger cookies in the classic tiramisu recipe with our Original flavor Soft-Baked Biscotti.
 Genius?
-I mean, we don't wanna brag....but yea, it's amazing.
-Make one layer of it (instead of the classic 2 or 3) and you've got an easy, impressive dessert that would be just as at home on the table for a dinner party as it would be in your lap on a Tuesday while watching Law & Order reruns.... this is one of them.
+I mean, we don't wanna brag... but yeah, it's amazing.
+Make one layer of it (instead of the classic 2 or 3) and you've got an easy, impressive tiramisu recipe that would be just as at home on the table for a dinner party as it would be in your lap on a Tuesday while watching Law & Order reruns.... this is one of them.

-Making this recipe in a shallow pie plate allows for 1 layer of cookies and custard only...because who needs a 3 layer dessert on a week night? feel free to use our gluten-free banana bread flavor to make a gf-friendly dessert.
+Making this quick and easy tiramisu recipe in a shallow pie plate allows for 1 layer of cookies and custard only...because who needs a 3 layer dessert on a weeknight?
+Feel free to use our gluten-free banana bread flavor to make a gf-friendly dessert.

 Ingredients: (Serves 4, recipe can be doubled or tripled)

 1/4 cup whole milk

 1/4 teaspoon kosher salt

 1 x 8-ounce containers mascarpone cheese, at room temperature

 1 cup espresso or strong coffee, at room temperature